 Both fields in this message are optional:

-If neither field is present, then the interval designates all values in the domain.
+If neither field is present, the interval designates all values in the domain.

-If only first_value is present, then the interval designates all values starting from that value.
+If only first_value is present, the interval designates all values starting from that value.

-If only last_value is present, then the bookmark interval designates all values ending at that value.
+If only last_value is present, the bookmark interval designates all values ending at that value.

-If both fields are present, then the interval designates all values between the two values, inclusive.
+If both fields are present, the interval designates all values between the two values, inclusive.